jamesburchill/ai-command-library/README.md

 A curator will turn your submission into the official ACL JSON format and add it to the library.

 You only need a free GitHub account to participate.

+## How to contribute (advanced method)

+If you're comfortable with Git and JSON, you can also contribute directly by following the detailed guidelines in the CONTRIBUTING.md file.
+[Click for more details](https://github.com/jamesburchill/ai-command-library/blob/main/CONTRIBUTING.md)

 ## Library structure